Signl/PocketChangePhonegap/README.md

 1. Install pocketchange library by following the instruction here https://pocketchange.com/documentation
 2. Move pocketchange.js to your project's www folder and include a reference to it in your html files.
 3. Create a folder called "com.pocketchange.phonegap" within your project's src/com/ folder and move the java file into it.
-4. Add "<plugin name="PocketChangePlugin" value="com.pocketchange.phonegap.PocketChangePlugin" />" to your res/xml/config.xml file
+4. Add <plugin name="PocketChangePlugin" value="com.pocketchange.phonegap.PocketChangePlugin" /> to your res/xml/config.xml file
 5. Init pocketchange by adding "PocketChange.initialize(this, "you key");" to onStart() in "yourprojectname.java: under /src
 6. Done!